 Safety protocols and Operational guidelines

-The government has been working on the resumption of the travel industry in Nepal.
-The Department of Tourism has officially announced to open the tourism industry from 17th Oct 2020 with a safety health guideline and protocol.
+The government has been working on resuming the travel industry in Nepal.
+The Department of Tourism officially announced opening the tourism industry on 17th Oct 2020 with a safety health guideline and protocol.

 To build on travelers’ confidence, Nepal’s government has asked tourism service providers to compete for the best health and safety protocols in place.
-The protocols are at about the same as the global standard for ‘New Normal.’
+The protocols are the same as the global standard for the ‘New Normal.’

 As of now, the government of Nepal still hopes to restart tourism in the coming fall season.
-Preparations are carrying out to start up a business in the country.
+Preparations are carried out to start up a business in the country.

 Why do you travel to Nepal after Coronavirus?

-Nepal tends to rely heavily on tourism, and, with the outbreak of COVID-19, tourism in Nepal has been hard hit.
-The pandemic has closed everything from major tourism firms such as hotels, airlines, tour operators to small businesses and tourism workers.
+Nepal tends to rely heavily on tourism, and with the outbreak of COVID-19, tourism in Nepal has been hard hit.
+The pandemic has closed everything from major tourism firms such as hotels, airlines, and tour operators to small businesses and tourism workers.
 The recovery will take a while.

-Nepal is a popular adventure travel destination and hosts various landscapes that allow everyone to take part.
-Still, the country represents diverse landscapes, cultures, and religions, and offers lifetime experiences.
+Nepal is a popular adventure travel destination and hosts various landscapes allowing everyone to participate.
+Still, the country represents diverse landscapes, cultures, and religions and offers lifetime experiences.

-Nepal has many reasons for a great holiday destination.
-But, why should you visit Nepal after having the coronavirus?
+Nepal has many reasons for being a great holiday destination.
+But why should you visit Nepal after having the coronavirus?

 - The COVID-19 pandemic shows us the worth of freedom – freedom to travel and the gratitude of nature.

-- Well, Nepal can be a great destination, since every activity in Nepal is about discovering yourself or your existence.
+- Nepal can be a great destination since every activity in Nepal is about discovering yourself or your existence.

 - Traveling to Nepal is accessible compared to most other countries.
 Post-pandemic travel around the world is going to be expensive.
-Nepal may be the perfect choice for you, as the country offers a wide range of options in accommodation, food, travel, etc.
+Nepal may be the perfect choice for you, as the country offers many options for accommodation, food, travel, etc.

 - The mountainous area of Nepal is still safe.
-Yes, of course, The Terai belt is the most affected area of COVID-19, which lies in the south part of Nepal, near India’s border.
+Yes, of course, The Terai belt is the most affected area of COVID-19, which lies in the southern part of Nepal, near India’s border.

 Trekking in Nepal post-COVID

-Most of Nepal’s trekking destinations are still safe, although the coronavirus has spread throughout the nation.
+Most of Nepal’s trekking destinations are safe, although the coronavirus has spread nationwide.
 Due to its remoteness, there is no positive case in Everest Base Camp, Annapurna Circuit, and other major trekking destinations.